-On amount, bed bugs consume a meal that’s about 6 times their body weight while sleeping and this happens within quarter of an hour.
+On amount, bed bugs consume a meal about six times their body weight while sleeping, which happens within a quarter of an hour.

-However, adults may live for even 5 months without taking a blood meal.
+However, adults may live for even five months without taking a blood meal.
 After taking their blood meal, the female bed bugs will escape into the cracks and walls to lay eggs.

 Further, their nymphs or baby bed bugs can also survive for a long time without eating.
 With the appropriate humidity and temperature, the bed bugs will live in this condition even for weeks.

-Bed bugs will mainly take their meals every 3-7 days considering their conditions and age.
-Therefore, most of the bed bugs will be digesting their meals – and hence treatment lead to dormancy.
+Bed bugs will mainly take their meals every 3-7 days, considering their conditions and age.
+Therefore, most of the bed bugs will be digesting their meals – and hence treatment leads to dormancy.

-Mite’s diet feed on blood and skin of mammals.
+Mite’s diet feeds on the blood and skin of mammals.
 However, others live like predators feeding on micro-organisms.
-Also, some mites will feed on decaying matter such as fungi – decomposer diets.
+Also, some mites will feed on decaying matter, such as fungi – decomposer diets.

-Spider mites feed on a number of plants like house plants & American-elm trees – their juice and soft tissues.
+Spider mites feed on several plants like house plants & American-elm trees – their juice and soft tissues.
 Further, species like house dust mites will feed on dead tissue – they aren’t parasitic.

-In addition, dust mites will eat the dead skin cells that’re shed by humans.
-Further, some mites are predators and will eat other mites. but most aren’t harmful.
+Also, dust mites will eat the dead skin cells that are shed by humans.
+Further, some mites are predators and will eat other mites.
+But most aren’t harmful.

 4. Health effects